 - Value and duration

 - Eligibility and requirements

 - Webinars for potential applicants

 Note: The Agence nationale de la rechereche (ANR) is the co-ordinating agency for Open Research Area (ORA) 7.
 All relevant documents for this funding opportunity are available on the ANR website.
 The information on this SSHRC webpage serves as an addendum for Canadian researchers wishing to apply to the ORA 7 funding opportunity.

-The sixth round of ORA is based on an agreement among the French National Research Agency (ANR; France), the Deutsche Forschungsgemeinschaft (DFG; Germany), the Economic and Social Research Council (ESRC; UK) and the Social Sciences and Humanities Research Council (SSHRC; Canada).
+The seventh round of Open Research Area (ORA) for the Social Sciences is based on an agreement among the ANR, France; the Deutsche Forschungsgemeinschaft (DFG), Germany; the Economic and Social Research Council of UK Research and Innovation (ESRC), UK; and the Social Sciences and Humanities Research Council (SSHRC), Canada.

 Proposals may involve any of the disciplines, thematic areas or approaches eligible for SSHRC funding.
 However, the disciplinary coverage varies according to the involvement of the national agencies.
 Applicants who are uncertain of whether their proposal would be eligible should contact the relevant national agencies for clarification.

 There is also a special opportunity for co-operation with projects in Japan.
 With the aim of strengthening co-operation between researchers in Japan and ORA partners, the Japan Society for the Promotion of Science (JSPS), as the national funding organization of Japan, offers a funding scheme to support projects associated with ORA.
 For details on the Japanese call, please visit the JPSP’s website.